bhk/rio/concepts.md

 ## Vertical Syntax

-Rio syntax supports a "vertical" program structure, so that code reads down the page instead of diagonally down and to the right in some other functional langauges.
+Rio syntax supports a "vertical" program structure, so that code reads down the page instead of diagonally down and to the right as in some other functional langauges.
 Likewise, data flow (during execution) generally progesses down the page, which can help in visualizing and understanding the code, as well as authoring in a worksheet-based [live